sujaldev/dotfiles/README.md

 # KMonad

+> [!NOTE]
+> The following is phrased as if the work is complete, but I haven't gotten around to finishing it yet.

 This section documents my thoughts regarding how I have set up my kmonad configuration.
 This config is currently meant for use with KDE plasma only.
 Some general thoughts: